 Graduate degree programs in the Department of Psychology are offered only within the College of Social Science.
 Our affiliation with other colleges includes research and teaching links, but no degrees in psychology are available outside the College of Social Science.
 Descriptions of our programs appear in Academic Programs, a catalog published on-line by Michigan State University.

-Most successful applicants are admitted with some sort of financial support.
+Most successful applicants to our on-campus Ph.D. programs are admitted with some sort of financial support.
+(No financial support is provided for the online M.A. in Program Evaluation.)
 Support sources come in five main types: